luckyAkbar/bigio-students-monitoring/README.md

 ## I have a question, can i have your contact?

-You open an issue on this Github repository.
+You can open an issue on this Github repository.

 ## I dont want to install this app by myself.
 Do you have a deployed server?